Chinese New Year – The Complete Guide To China’s Biggest and Most Important Holiday

 After breakfast, it’s time to change out of your pajamas and get dressed for the day.

 Oh the struggle!
-Before you throw in the towel and put on your usual black skinny jeans and a black sweater again, think again.
+Before you throw in the towel and put on your usual comfy white jeans and a black sweater, think again.

-Black and white clothes should be avoided on Chinese New Year; because those colors are associated with mourning and death in Chinese culture.
+Black and white clothes should be avoided on Chinese New Year because those colours are associated with mourning and death in Chinese culture.

 Instead, opt for something more colorful.
 If you can’t decide on what to wear, you can never go wrong with red, an auspicious and festive, or喜庆 (Xǐ Qìng) color, and the perfect one to ring in the lunar New Year.